chung-leong/mocha-skip-if/README.md

 })
 ```

-In the example above, the tokens `browser` and `is` really doesn't do anything.
-They are just there to make the code sound like normal English.
+In the example above, the tokens `browser` and `is` doesn't do anything.
+They are just there to make the code read like normal English.

-You can also define conditions by passing a string and a boolean or a function to `skip.condition()`:
+You can also define conditions by passing a `string` and a `boolean` or a `function` to `skip.condition()`:

 ```js
 skip.condition('browser.is.edge', isEdge);